Mark Reynolds (footballer, born 1987): Aberdeen (permanent transfer)

 At the start of the 2017–18 season, Reynolds played all four matches in Aberdeen's matches in the UEFA Europa League that saw the club progress through to the third qualifying round of the tournament before being eliminated by Apollon Limassol.
 On 12 August 2017, he scored his first goal of the season, scoring from a volley, in a 2–1 win against Ross County.
 On 5 September 2017, Reynolds extended his contract with Aberdeen to the summer of 2019.
 To that date he had made 226 appearances and scored seven goals for the club.
 However, Reynolds found himself placed on the substitute bench, due to Kári Árnason and Scott McKenna being Aberdeen's first choice centre–backs.
-On the last game of the season, he started the match against Celtic and helped the club win 1–0 to finish second place in the league.
+In the last game of the season, he started the match against Celtic and helped the club win 1–0 to finish second place in the league.
 At the end of the 2017–18 season, Reynolds had made twenty appearances and scored once in all competitions.

 Ahead of the 2018–19 season, Reynolds underwent knee surgery in July 2018, requiring him to stop playing for the rest of the calendar year.
 It came after when he suffered the injury during Aberdeen's pre–season friendly match against Cove Rangers.
 On 13 January 2019, Reynolds made his return from injury, coming on as a second–half substitute, in a 2–0 win against Dibba Al Hisn.
 He later criticised playing on the artificial pitches and would not play in the condition, due to the injury he sustained earlier in the season.
 Reynolds left Aberdeen in January 2019, initially on loan, with McInnes stating that he wanted to go out on loan to get first team football.